Ceyda Düvenci

 Ceyda Düvenci (born 16 April 1977) is a Turkish actress, who has starred in several TV serials including Binbir Gece and Umutsuz Ev Kadınları adaptation of Desperate Housewives.
-She graduated from economics department in Marmara University and master of Film and Drama in Kadir Has University In 1990s, she started her career as a television actress and presenter.
-She rose to prominence whie presenting the morning program Sabah Şekerleri.
+She graduated from Marmara University (Economics) and Masters of Film and Drama in Kadir Has University In 1990s, she started her career as a television actress and presenter.
+She rose to prominence while presenting the morning program Sabah Şekerleri.
 Besides her career in television and on stage, Düvenci has authored a number of children's book based on her daughter Melisa's story, who was treated for cerebral palsy.